bhavan777/shopping-page/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Stack used :
+Stack used:

-1.babel for enabling es6 fetures used inside
+1.babel for transpiling es6 suntax used in the app

 2.plain css

 3.webpack dev server for development